 What to Pack for Charleston

-- Good walking shoes or sneakers: These Veja sneakers are trendy and comfy but these Asics are the absolute best!
+- Good walking shoes or sneakers: These Madewell sneakers are trendy and comfy to walk around all day.

-- A sturdy pair of flip-flops that you can also wear on a nice walk or to the beach.
+- A sturdy pair of flip-flops.
 These Olukai Sandals are my go-to and have lasted me years.

-- Bathing Suits: Being that Charleston gets very warm year round you’ll want to always be prepared by bringing bathing suits.
-I always find quality suits that last for a few seasons at aerie, revolve, amazon, and cupshe.
+- Bathing Suits: I always find quality suits that last for a few seasons at aerie, revolve, amazon, and cupshe.

 - Shorts: Abercrombie has the best shorts for all sizes and shapes.
-Check out my favorite shorts here and here.
+Check out my favorite shorts here.
 For my favorite Levi Shorts click here.

-- Basics: I always find the best basics at either Free People + Abercrombie.
+- Finally, I always find the best basics at Abercrombie.
 You can also shop my favorite Amazon Basics HERE.

-In conclusion, Charleston is a great place for a wedding, a family vacation, a girl’s trip, a bachelor party, and so on!
-If you’re headed here for one of the aforementioned, please share this with your friends and spread the love!
-Thank you for reading my “Ultimate Charleston Travel Guide”.
-For more of my travel guides head here!
+In conclusion, a Charleston weekend is perfect for a wedding, a family vacation, a girl’s trip, a bachelor party, and so on!
+Thank you for reading my “Weekend in Charleston Itinerary”.
+Don’t forget to check out more of my US travel guides!

 pin this post to save for later!